🔨 Still forging this site - expect some sparks as we hammer out the details

 👓 Eye Protection

-- • Safety glasses or face shields are mandatory at all times
+• • Safety glasses or face shields are strongly recommended at all times

 🥾 Foot Protection

-- • Closed-toe shoes required - no sandals, flip-flops, or open shoes
+• Closed-toe shoes strongly recommended - avoid sandals, flip-flops, or open shoes

 👕 Clothing Requirements

-- • Natural fibers only - cotton, wool, leather
+• Natural fibers recommended - cotton, wool, leather

-- • No synthetic materials (polyester, nylon) - they melt
+• • Avoid synthetic materials (polyester, nylon) - they can melt

 🧤 Hand Protection